 How much can a landlord charge to ‘hold’ the property for you?

-Following the reforms in the Tenant Fees Act 2019 a landlord cannot charge a tenant more than one weeks’ rent of the property they are listing.
+Following the tenant fees ban reforms in the Tenant Fees Act 2019 a landlord cannot charge a tenant a holding fee of more than one weeks’ rent of the property they are listing.
 For example, if a landlord was advertising a property for £600 a month, the holding deposit is capped at £150.

 If a landlord or letting agent charges more than the capped rate then they may receive a £5,000 fine for their first offence.
 If the landlord or letting agent does the same again within five years of the original offence, they may find themselves subject to the penalties of the criminal law or can receive a civil fine of up to £30,000.